FThompsonSG/tech242_AWS_linux/linux/README.md

 3. Annotate with comments to plan your script
 4. Test commands manually before adding to the script
 5. Include echoes in script
-6. To run script, provide path to run script but may need to change permission of x first
+6. To run script, provide path to run script but may need to change permission of x first.
+E.g. ./provision-test.sh
 7. If a script is idempotent it can be run as many times as we like

    ![Shell Script Screenshot](../README_images/Shell_Script_Screenshot.jpg)